Mursi supporters rally in Egypt, army shows muscle

 Mursi is being held in an undisclosed location by the army, and numerous senior Muslim Brotherhood leaders have also been detained in recent days, leading to fears of a broad crackdown.

-The top United Nations human rights official, Navi Pillay, has asked the new Egyptian government to explain both the legal basis for the detentions and to say whether trials were planned.
+The top U.N. human rights official, Navi Pillay, has asked the new Egyptian government to explain both the legal basis for the detentions and to say whether trials were planned.

 "We've specifically asked about (Mursi) and his presidential team in addition to others who were arrested.
 We don't even know how many people at this point," Pillay's spokesman, Rupert Colville, told reporters in Geneva on Friday.